cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 - Sprite (7up)
 ```

-**Howto:** Whip basic ingridients with ice in a shaker.
+**Howto:** Whip basic ingredients with ice in a shaker.
 Pour into the glass, add Sprite (or 7-up), dress with a piece of lime.
 Coctail must be served fast - its froth dissapears quickly.
 The drink came out fresh with a pineapple taste.

 ### Severe Perl